Mmaz1988/xle-glueworkbench-interface/README.md

 Part of the system that extracts and rewrites glue premises from AVMs into strings
 - `src/transfer_glue_premises.pl`:
 Part of the system that extracts and rewrites glue premises from AVMs into strings
+- `src/boxer/alphaConversionDRT.pl`:
+Part of the Boxer system used to provide DRT mode
+- `src/boxer/betaConversionDRT.pl`:
+Part of the Boxer system used to provide DRT mode
+- `src/boxer/errors.pl`:
+Part of the Boxer system used to provide DRT mode
+- `src/boxer/mergeDRT.pl`:
+Part of the Boxer system used to provide DRT mode
+- `src/boxer/printDrs.pl`:
+Part of the Boxer system used to provide DRT mode
 - `elisp/backquote-region.el`:
 An emacs module aimed at making it easier to format strings for use with XLE+Glue (see the description in the manual)
 - `xlerc`: